microsoft/debug-adapter-protocol/specification.md

    * `variablesReference` is specified, this property has no effect.
    */
   frameId?: number;

   /**
+   * Clients may set this property only if the `supportsDataBreakpointBytes`
+   * capability is true.
+   *
+   * Clients may pass this to request a reference to a range of memory rather
+   * than a single address.
+Data breakpoints set using the resulting data ID
+   * request that the debugger pause within the range of memory extending
+   * `bytes` from the address or variable specified by `name`.
+   */
+  bytes?: number;

+  /**
+   * If `true`, the `name` is a memory address and the debugger should interpret
+   * it as a decimal value, or hex value if it is prefixed with `0x`.
+   *
+   * Clients may set this property only if the `supportsDataBreakpointBytes`
+   * capability is true.
+   */
+  asAddress?: boolean;

+  /**
    * The mode of the desired breakpoint.
 If defined, this must be one of the